Eximchain/abi2api/README.md

 # abi2api (under construction)

-**WARNING: This library is a work in progress, not yet fully functional.**
+**WARNING: This library is a work in progress, not yet fully functional.
+There may be API changes.**

 Autogenerate a `nodejs` server with a RESTful [OpenAPI](https://swagger.io/specification/) so you can communicate with your smart contract of choice via [web3](https://github.com/ethereum/web3.js/).
 Encapsulate your smart contract so you can leverage the power of blockchain with the convenience of HTTP.